RichardDMatthew/scull/README.md

 #### scull_seq_show
 these are all used as function pointers into a struct scull_seq_ops.
 These are related to sequencing through the different devices but I'm not sure how it's used or what it's for
 #### scull_read_procmem
-this is a debugging function. probably really useful
+this is a debugging function. probably really useful.
+It walks through all four drivers

 ## Stuff I don't get yet or concerns